3meters/scrub/Readme.md

   var err = scrub(v, spec)
   if (err) return err

-  // I know everything I need to know about v
+  // I now know absolutely everything I need to know about v ...
-  ...
 }
 fn(1)         // Error: 'Invalid type'
 fn('foo')     // 3
 ```
 With scrub I define all my assumptions about a value with a succint spec.
 If the value fails my spec, scub crafts a detailed error explaining where things went wrong.
+Scrub is particularly well-suited for checking data between a public api, like a web service, and a schemaless store, like mongodb.

 ### Scrub specs
 Scrub specs are ordinary objects that you define.
 Here is the bootstrap spec for a spec.
 The most important properties are type, value, required, and default.
 Scrub recurses on the value property for nested specs, and iterates the scrub over arrays.